Pace-Runner/Recovery-Theorem-Plot/README.md

 2. Builds an implied volatility surface from that data
 3. Computes the risk-neutral probability distribution using Breeden-Litzenberger (the classic method from 1978)
 4. Applies the Recovery Theorem to convert those risk-neutral probabilities into *physical* probabilities

+Here is a video of me going through the program and explaining with very simply example of how one might inteperate the plots: https://youtu.be/DxrStSYuIiY

 ## Installation